5 Things You Didn't Know about Hannah in the Bible

 3. Hannah had 5 more children after Samuel.

 God didn’t just honor Eli’s blessing the first time.
 God continued to answer the prayers for Hannah.
-She had two more sons and three daughters while Samuel “grew up in the presence of the Lord” (>1 Samuel 2:21b NLT).
+She had three more sons and two daughters while Samuel “grew up in the presence of the Lord” (>1 Samuel 2:21b NLT).

 SEE ALSO: Praying Through Infertility